 Kraft paper: as before mentioned, maybe the most crucial in ones pursuit of cheap and recycled wrapping.
 You can buy a large roll of this for relatively cheap or use brown paper bags from the grocery store.
 What's great is this is a blank canvas: you can make it look as down-home or as glitzy as you like!

-newspaper wrapping using circled letters to
+newspaper wrapping using circled letters to spell out a message. |

 Handmade cardboard theme boxes: Last year I bought my sister a travel set of makeup brushes she had been yearning for and to keep things on theme I built a tiny cardboard suitcase to wrap them in.
 I cut up an old cardboard box and hot glued it together.
 Stamps and some old felt helped it come together.